sagemathinc/cocalc-doc/source/account-settings.rst

 * There is no substitute for testing the computations you plan to run at a given resource level.
 You could buy a license for a small number of days to try things out.
 For instructors preparing to teach a course, we can provide a free trial that is valid for several days; just email help@cocalc.com for more information.
 * 1 CPU, 1 GB of RAM, and 1 GB of disk space are generally enough for elementary subjects, such as learning programming syntax and introductory math courses.
 * 1 CPU, 2 GB of RAM, and 1 GB of disk space are often enough for intermediate-level courses.
+* You could buy a license for a short period of time, e.g., if there is a 2-week part of a course that requires significantly more compute resources.

 .. index:: Licenses; period, title, cost, purchase